Ilia-Kosenkov/Fits-Cs/README.md

 To test the library, a set of *default* `FITS` [files](https://fits.gsfc.nasa.gov/fits_samples.html) provided by `NASA` is used.
 The goal is to be able to reasonable parse everything presented there, including 64-bit integers in main data array and keywords (implemented) and `CONTINUE` special keyword-extension to regular strings (halfway there).
 No support for non-standard characters in key names is planned.

-## How to start
-The project relies on custom dependencies that are published as `NuGet` packages hosted on `github` right next to the repositories (see [configuration info](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-dotnet-cli-for-use-with-github-packages)).
-If `github` source is added to the `NuGet` gallery, both `Fits-Cs` and its dependencies can be easily installed.